gcanti/redux-tcomb/README.md

 1. define the state structure
 2. define the actions and their effect on state (patch functions)
-3. wire them up and grab the automatically generated reducer
+3. wire them up and grab the automatically generated reducer (opt-in, you can use a "normal" reducer, see later)

 # Complete examples